rosenauk/Portfolio/README.md

 # Portfolio
-This is a portfolio with some of my work in it
+This is a portfolio with work by Kyle Rosenu.